-Am I ready to tender?
+Am I Ready to Tender?

-There are three things that a business must have or do in order to be a legal entity in South Africa.
+During our training sessions we always say that there are three things that a business must have or do in order to be a legal entity in South Africa.
 These three things are:

 - The business must be registered with SARS for Income Tax purposes;